jsenv/core/docs/npm_package/readme.md

 You need to do the following:

 1. Check package exports
-2. Remap package with importmap
-3. Adapt to the module format
+2. Adapt to the module format

 ## 1. Check package exports